Chloeta is a dynamic and growing business that solves problems internationally for our clients.

 - Develops and implements training programs (mandatory, formal, and informal) in compliance with policy and regulations.

 - Manages property, procurement, maintenance, and inventory of equipment and fleet equipment.

 - Provides technical and administrative supervision to an engine.
 Plans and assigns work.
 Develops performance standards.
 Gives advice, counsel, or instruction.

 - Ability to pass DOT driver physical

 - Prior USDA Forest Service or US Department of Interior employment experience

 - Preference given to prior employment experience as smokejumper, hotshot or helirappeller

 The work requires arduous physical exertion, such as regular and recurring running, walking, or bending; walking or climbing over rocky areas, or other uneven surfaces, through dense vegetation, and in mountainous terrain.
 Physical exertion includes carrying 30-50 pounds of gear while operating power saws or hand tools for long durations.
 The duties of this position require that the incumbent meet the arduous level of physical fitness as measured by the current physical fitness testing standards.

-The work is performed in a range/forest environment in steep terrain, where surfaces may be extremely uneven, rocky, covered with thick, tangled vegetation, etc. Temperatures are frequently extreme, both from the weather or from fire.
+The work is performed in a range/forest environment in dry to marsh terrain, where surfaces may be damp and uneven, covered with thick, tangled vegetation, etc. Temperatures are frequently extreme, both from the weather or from fire.
 Smoke and dust conditions are frequently severe.
 The hazardous nature of the work requires that protective clothing (boots, gloves, rubber and leather), hard hats, face masks, Nomex pants and shirts, etc., be worn.